dgryski/go-perfbook/performance.md

 Be able to generate representative test data.
 Different distributions of data can provoke different behaviours in your algorithm: think of the classic "quicksort is O(n^2) when the data is sorted" example.
+Similarly, interpolation search is O(log log n) for uniform random data, but O(n) worst case.
+Knowing what your inputs look like is the key to both representative benchmarks and for choosing the best algorithm.

 Cache common cases: Your cache doesn't even need to be huge.
   Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup